loganmccue17/neighborhood-noise/docs/METRICS.md

 Log each like action in Firestore (or as a Firebase Analytics event); run a weekly aggregation query in BigQuery or a scheduled Cloud Function to total likes per 7-day period.

 ## Task Success
+- % of successful searches with results

+Count the number of results in a search and record anytime no results appear

+- % of successful gig uploads

+Count the number of gig uploads and any errors that occur

+- Avg. time to complete main tasks

+Needs to elaboration.
+(WIP)

 - % of people that complete signup and navigate to band.

 Firebase will keep track of the amount of people who use the search page, and find the percentage of who selects a gig.